 INFPs can’t stay long on jobs they don’t love.

 We want a job that stimulates our imagination, talents, and creativity.
 We crave mysteries that probably come in the form of human psychology.

 Furthermore, INFPs desire financial stability, but not if it suppresses freedom and flexibility.

-Look Closely which Factors in a Job Interests You
+Look Closely at which Factors in a Job Interest You

 Job-hopping delivered me to where I am today.